kinsky-main/contemp-phys-report/main.typ

 $ <josephson-dc-current-relationship>
 where $theta_1$ and $theta_2$ are the macroscopic quantum phases of the two superconductors either side of the junction.
 When driven beyond this critical current $I_c$, a finite voltage $V$ appears across the junction resulting in a time varying phase difference occurs
 $
-  phi = (2e V_0) / planck.reduce t ,
+  (d phi) / (d t) = (2e V_0) / planck.reduce ,
 $ <josephson-phase-relationship>
 Where $phi = theta_1 - theta_2$ and is the Josephson phase.
-Substituting this time varying phase difference back into Equation @josephson-dc-current-relationship results in an oscillating current across the junction with frequency
+Substituting the integral of this time varying phase difference back into Equation @josephson-dc-current-relationship results in an oscillating current across the junction with frequency
 $
   f = 2e V_0 / h .
 $ <josephson-frequency-relationship>